 - Copies of your degree(s)/ diploma certificate(s), if you have already completed your qualification (you will also need translated versions in case they have not been in issued in English)

-If you upload reference letters yourself then these should be on headed paper, signed, and dated not older than two years from the start of the programme for which you are applying.
+If you upload reference letters yourself then these should be on headed paper, signed, and dated no more than two years from the start of the programme for which you are applying.

 Your application to one of our degree programmes has to be made via our EUCLID system.
 You can do this by following this link to postgraduate studies within the School of GeoSciences and selecting the correct programme and programme start date.